 In Pisco Elqui, the main (and highly rated) tour agency is Turismo Migrantes on O’Higgins Street (the main road that leads into the village).
 Others easily found are the El Pisco Nació en Chile, the small tourist booth in the Plaza and Tour de Pesca on Manuel Rodriguez Street.

-Turismo Migrantes have astronomical tours running every night from 8pm, prices start at $18,000.
+Turismo Migrantes has astronomical tours running every night from 8 p.m., prices start at $18,000.
 Explore the Elqui Valley, whether it is on two wheels, two legs or a horse, jump onto their website to book any of the many tours available with prices starting from $16,000.

 Tours from La Serena:

-Soy Chalán Tours, found on the corner of La Serena’s Plaza de Armas a few doors up on the right hand side from the tourist office, has Elqui Valley tours starting from $26,000 to include transport in and around the entire valley with lunch included.
-To visit an Observatory, tours prices start at $27,000, this price includes transport and the entry ticket.
+Soy Chalán Tours, found on the corner of La Serena’s Plaza de Armas a few doors up on the right-hand side from the tourist office, has Elqui Valley tours starting from $26,000 to include transport in and around the entire valley with lunch included.
+To visit an Observatory, tour prices start at $27,000, this price includes transport and the entry ticket.

-While visiting Recova Market, pop into Turismo Luna Mágicato find similar tours are slightly cheaper prices.
+While visiting Recova Market, pop into Turismo Luna Mágicato and find similar tours at slightly cheaper prices.
 With the same itineraries, the observatory tours start at $25,000 and include a light snack on arrival.
-Their Elqui Valley tours start at $25,000 and include a number of attractions such as the papaya factory, a pisquera, museums and the Embalse Puclaro lake.
+Their Elqui Valley tours start at $25,000 and include a number of attractions such as the papaya factory, a pisquera, museums and the Embalse Puclaro Lake.

-While a structured and civilised visit to the Elqui valley is entirely possible, we recommend taking a tent and roughing it a little and soaking in some of the tangible energy that hangs heavy in the air.
-There’s an indescribable tingling it the air in this wonderful place.
-Maybe it has something to do with the fact that locals believe the magnetic center of the earth has shifted from Tibet to here.
-Or maybe its just the beautiful sunshine and crystal clear air.
-One things for certain, A few days exploring the valley is just what you need to recharge the batteries and have you feeling smashing.
+While a structured and civilised visit to the Elqui Valley is entirely possible, we recommend taking a tent roughing it a little and soaking in some of the tangible energy that hangs heavy in the air.
+There’s an indescribable tingling in the air in this wonderful place.
+Maybe it has something to do with the fact that locals believe the magnetic centre of the earth has shifted from Tibet to here.
+Or maybe it’s just the beautiful sunshine and crystal clear air.
+One thing for certain, A few days exploring the valley is just what you need to recharge the batteries and have you feeling smashing.

 As always my friends feel free to get in touch if you need any further info, have any questions, corrections or comments or just fancy a chat.